malcolmstill/foxwhale/TOUR.md

    Finally, `protocols.zig` is generated code from XML-specified protocols.
 This generated code is what is actually used by the compositor code.
-- `src/shaders`: just a bunch of GLSL files used by the compositor for rendering.
 - `src/`: the code directly under `src/` then is the "bulk" of the implementation of the compositor.
 It has files that implement the Wayland messages (e.g. `wl_surface.zig` and `xdg_surface.zig`) and then files which are more specific to the compositor such as `window.zig`.
 There's an argument to be made for the Wayland implementation functions to be in, say, `src/implementations` but this is not currently the case.
+The foxwhale binary is generated from `src/main.zig`.
+- `src/backend`: this directory contains implementations of backend specific code.
+   Examples of backends are GLFW and Headless.
+- `src/shaders`: just a bunch of GLSL files used by the compositor for rendering.
 - `generator/`: this director contains code for generating `protocols.zig` from Wayland XML files.
 Ostensibly this is also written in zig, but it is actually hacked together in python.